EshanCoding123/DogNet/README.md

 Here are the key features of the software:
 - GPS device is assigned a unique ID that must be entered on registration for dog
+- Your phone device is mainly used as the GPS.
+In the future, custom GPS's will be distributed
 - Dogs can be registered, removed, edited, and deleted
 - Dogs can be displayed publicly to other owners (this shows whether owners should approach the dog or stay away from them)
 - Dogs can also be displayed solely to the owner by turning off a checkbox in the dog registration